francdomain/StegHub_DevOps-Cloud_Engineering/Ansible-Dynamic-Assignments/Ansible_Dynamic_Assignments.md

 ![](./images/update-webserver-role.png)

-__Update `roles/nginx/tasks/main.yml` to create a task that check and stop apache if it is running__
+### Update `roles/nginx/tasks/main.yml` with the code below to create a task that check and stop apache if it is running

 ```yaml
 ---